-When asked about their physical health, about half (51%) of senior non-drivers said that it was "poor or fair", with less than one-quarter (24%) of senior drivers saying their physical health was "poor or fair" (see graph above to the left).
-And, as you can see in the graph above to the right, close to two-thirds (61%) of senior non-drivers said that their physical health interfered "sometimes or all the time" with everyday activities as compared to slightly more than one-third (36%) of senior drivers indicating that their physical health interfered "sometimes or all the time" with everyday activities.
-EDMONTON ZONE Rely on Family or Friends for Transportation
+When asked about their physical health, almost half (49%) of senior non-drivers said that it was "poor or fair", with less than one-quarter (22%) of senior drivers saying that their physical health was "poor or fair" (see graph above to the left).

+And, as you can see in the graph above to the right, almost two-thirds (64%) of senior non-drivers said that their physical health interfered "sometimes or all the time" with everyday activities as compared to slightly more than one-third (38%) of senior drivers having said that their physical health interfered "sometimes or all the time" with everyday activities.

+Rely on Family or Friends for Transportation